PH 241N: Fundamental Physics I

 PH 245: Computer Models in Science

 Introduction to computational science through physical, chemical, geological and biological examples.
 Modeling of various dynamical systems like planets, molecules and populations by programming a computer.
 Learning software programs to visualize results.
-Prerequisites: PH 242 and CS 143M.
+Prerequisites: PH 242 and and either CS 120M or CS 143.
 Fulfills a computational science minor requirement.

 Fundamental concepts of thermodynamics including first, second and third laws; thermodynamic potentials.
 Development of the Maxwell-Boltzman, Fermi-Dirac, and Bose-Einstein distribution functions.
 Prerequisite: PH 243.